AN OPEN LETTER

 Research estimates that Generative AI could increase global GDP by 10% over the coming decade1 and EU citizens shouldn’t be denied that growth.

 The EU’s ability to compete with the rest of the world on AI and reap the benefits of open source models rests on its single market and shared regulatory rulebook.
 If companies and institutions are going to invest tens of billions of euros to build Generative AI for European citizens, they require clear rules, consistently applied, enabling the use of European data.
 But in recent times, regulatory decision making has become fragmented and unpredictable, while interventions by the European Data Protection Authorities have created huge uncertainty about what kinds of data can be used to train AI models.
 This means the next generation of open source AI models, and products, services we build on them, won’t understand or reflect European knowledge, culture or languages.
-The EU will also miss out on other innovations, like Meta’s AI assistant, which is on track to be the most used AI assistant in the world by the end of this year.

 Europe faces a choice that will impact the region for decades.